Hibiscus Mutabilis Care: How To Grow Confederate Rose

 How To Propagate Confederate Roses

 As the flowers fade, they transition into brittle seed capsules.
-It is easy to collect the seeds, save them and plant them in the springtime.
+It is easy to collect the seeds, save them, and plant them in the springtime.

 To grow Dixie Rose Mallow from cuttings, you should select a few semi-woody limb tips and take cuttings about a foot long.
-Do this at the end of the growing season, just before your first expected frost.

 Place the cuttings in a tall vase or bucket of water and set them in a warm, sunny spot inside.
 Change the water every couple of days to prevent stagnation.